-In order to meet the needs of our children with SEND who are not ready to access the mainstream curriculum, we have developed two pathways.
-Every children’s individual learning needs are carefully considered to ensure they are on the correct pathway, and we have a transition plan in place which enables children return to learning alongside their peers, once appropriate for them.
+In order to meet the needs of our children with SEND who are not ready to access the mainstream curriculum, we have developed three pathways.
+Every child's individual learning needs are carefully considered to ensure they are on the correct pathway, and we have a transition plan in place which enables children to return to learning alongside their peers, once appropriate for them.

-Oak group is for children who have severe needs related to language, communication and interaction as well as sensory difficulties, following a semi-formal curriculum.
+Oak group is for children who have complex needs related to language, communication and interaction as well as sensory difficulties, following a semi-formal curriculum.

-Sycamore group is a KS2 provision for children with SEND that are unable to access mainstream Maths and English curriculum.
-As a result, a curriculum based on the Year 1 or 2 National Curriculum is tailored to meet the individual needs of the children.
+Sycamore group is a provision for children with SEND that are unable to access mainstream Maths and/or English curriculum due to working at a level significantly below their peers.
+As a result, a curriculum is tailored to meet the individual needs of the children.
 Many of the children in the group either have a diagnosis, or are in the process of gaining one, which consists of ASD, DLD (Developmental Language Disorder), moderate learning difficulties, dyslexia and SEMH.